chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/linear_solvers.rst

 * Step 5.2: Solve this system using a direct solver to find :math:`\alpha`.

-* Step 6: Update the solution and the residual with the optimal linear combination of the set of vectors :math:`D`.
+* Step 6: Update the solution with the optimal linear combination of the set of vectors :math:`D` and the residual with the set of residual variation  :math:`S`.

 .. math::